nataliaschmidt/fullstack-junior-1/desafio_naranjalabs/README.md

 A requisição sendo realizada com sucesso, receberá a mensagem:
 ```
 {
-    "message": "Thank you for your application, Candidato"
+    "message": "Thank you for your application, Natália"
 }
 ```